-Last updated on October 4, 2020
+Last updated on October 18, 2023

 This Deluxe Backgammon post is another in our series for beginners and newcomers.
 Today we are going to take a look at the strategic value of the bar-point (7-point).
 The bar point is often overlooked or underestimated in discussions on backgammon.

 The bar-point is the 7-point on your outer board.
-This point is highly important in the early stages of a game since a secure bar-point, together with the existing 6 and 8-points make a three point prime.
+This point is highly important in the early stages of a game since a secure bar-point, together with the existing 6 and 8-points make a three-point prime.
 This point is named because it is immediately adjacent to the centre bar on the backgammon board.
-In the screenshot below, shown from the black checker’s perspective, the bar-points are numbered 7 (black) and 18 (white).
+In the screenshot below, shown from the black checker’s perspective, the bar points are numbered 7 (black) and 18 (white).

 Keeping in mind that the 6-point is secure at the start of play, the most valuable points early in the game are the two 5-points.
 These are closely followed by the bar-points and the 4-points.
 Other points elsewhere on the board are much weaker than these key blocking points.
 Even secure points deep in your home board are less valuable at the start of play and risk wasting material.
 For example, a secure ace-point in your home board offers blocking potential.
 However, the two checkers can’t be used elsewhere on the board and basically remain in place until it is time to bear off.
-The is the perfect example of wasted material.
+This is the perfect example of wasted material.

 In the early game, the next most useful point after the 5-point, strategically speaking, is the bar-point.
 Even though it is not actually in your home board, which means it is not as useful as a blocking point if your opponent is trying to re-enter.
 However, it provides good priming potential and prevents the back checkers from escaping with a roll of 6.
 This completely nullifies the Lovers Leap roll of 6-5.
-As stated earlier, securing the bar-point creates a three point prime, which creates a significant barrier.
+As stated earlier, securing the bar-point creates a three-point prime, which creates a significant barrier.

-The three point prime from the 6 to 8-points creates a strong base from which to extend the prime further into your home board.
+The three-point prime from the 6 to 8-points creates a strong base from which to extend the prime further into your home board.
 Once you secure three or more points in your home board, you’re usually in a strong position, especially if your opponent hasn’t escaped their back checkers.
 Even if the back checkers have escaped, your opponent will be afraid of being hit because if they are, their chances of re-entering from the bar are limited.
 This would allow you to strengthen your position as they miss turns and remain on the bar.

 On the other side of the board, holding the opponent’s bar point is also great for blocking.
 However, it has a slight disadvantage compared to holding the opponent’s 5-point.
-The bar-point can’t be used as a landing place to re-enter on if you get hit.
+The bar-point can’t be used as a landing place to re-enter if you get hit.
 Even so, holding your opponent’s bar-point is still very useful in preventing your opponent from building a strong prime to trap your back checkers.
 Additionally, it provides a place to launch an attack on your opponent’s checkers as they enter the outer board.
-It also serves as a launch pad from which to start racing your checkers home.
+It also serves as a launchpad from which to start racing your checkers home.
 A high double roll might well provide the opportunity to escape.